'The Nazi-Hunters': How a slap in the face brought about justice | DW | 10.05.2021

 "I am Beate Klarsfeld and I am married to Serge Klarsfeld," she states, when interrogated by police.
 "And I am outraged by the injustice that old Nazis get away with in Germany."

-The graphic novel form is well suited to tell such a complex story."My scripts should be like screenplays," Pascal Bresson explains.
+The graphic novel form is well-suited to tell such a complex story."My scripts should be like screenplays," said author Pascal Bresson.
 "This is cinema on paper."

-Even younger readers can be quickly drawn into the narrative by the film-reminiscent images, which also tell Serge Klarsfeld's tragic family history.
+Even younger readers can be quickly drawn into the narrative by the filmic images, which also tell Serge Klarsfeld's tragic family history.

 Serge Klarsfeld's father was deported to Auschwitz by the Nazis and murdered there.
 Serge managed to hide from the Paris Gestapo with his mother and two sisters, surviving only by the skin of his teeth.
 He eventually founded and led the Sons and Daughters of Jewish Deportees from France group (Association des fils et filles des déportés juifs de France), which documented cases of Nazi atrocities and located former German and French officials for prosecution.

-The slap earned the then 29-year-old Beate jail time, which was never carried out.
+The slap earned Beate, then 29, jail time — a sentence which was never carried out.
 "In the end, I was sentenced to four months probation," Klarsfeld told DW in an interview.
 "And then when Willy Brandt came to power in 1969, the whole thing was annulled."

-The courageous action brought the young German worldwide media attention and became a prelude to numerous campaigns against former Nazis holding government offices in the Federal Republic.
-In 1978, the Minister President of Baden-Württemberg, Hans Filbinger, was forced to resign from office because of his Nazi past.
+The courageous action brought the young German worldwide media attention and became a prelude to numerous campaigns against former Nazis holding government offices in West Germany.
+In 1978, the state premier of Baden-Württemberg, Hans Filbinger, was forced to resign because of his Nazi past.

-Chancellor Kurt Georg Kiesinger was not the first Nazi to hold a high government office in the Federal Republic.
+Chancellor Kiesinger was not the first former Nazi to hold a high government office in West Germany.
 Adenauer's chancellery chief was Hans Globke, party-loyal administrative lawyer and co-author of the Nazi regime's infamous Nuremberg Race Laws.

-Kiesinger was a high-ranking member of the NSDAP, always loyal to Hitler, and at the time department head in the Reich Broadcasting Department.
+Kiesinger was a high-ranking member of the Nazi Party, always loyal to Hitler and at the time department head in the Reich Broadcasting Department.
 After formal denazification, the Allies dismissed him as a fellow traveler.
-From 1966 to 1969, the conservative CDU politician led the affairs of state as the 3rd Chancellor of the Republic in a grand coalition.
+From 1966 to 1969, the conservative CDU politician led the affairs of state as the third chancellor of West Germany in a grand coalition.

 As a political activist, Beate Klarsfeld had already written several articles about Kiesinger's Nazi past, which had not attracted much attention.
 Few were interested in hearing about the lives of former Nazis.
 This changed slightly in 1968, a year of upheaval riddled with student protests and demonstrations.

 But even afterwards, conservative parties such as the CDU and other right-wing groups preferred not to have an open discussion.
-Citizens preferred to make themselves comfortable with the prosperity of the West German economic miracle.
+Instead, people wanted to enjoy the prosperity of the West German economic miracle.
 Uncomfortable truths about former Nazis had no place in this new society.

 It was clear to the politically committed Klarsfeld couple that they could not fight this political apathy with leaflets and verbal attacks at protests.
 "We had enough information about Kiesinger's Nazi past, which we also published.
 But no one was interested," Klarsfeld recalls.
 "To expose a scandal, you had to respond with a scandal," she concluded at the time.